environet/environet/README.md

 ## Uploader plugin configuration files (conversion filters)

 The purpose of the conversion filters is to provide a translation from the data format of the data pro-vider to the common data format of HyMeDES EnviroNet platform.
 In general, there are the following ways to provide the data: via an FTP-server, via a web API, via HTTP or via a local file stored on the data node.
-The data is encoded in ZRXP-file, CSV-file or XML-file.
+The data is encoded in CSV-file or XML-file.
 The country-specific settings for data conversion (conversion filters) are done via a basic configuration text file with keyword value pairs and optionally two JSON files.
 The JSON files are referred to in the basic configuration file.
 In most cases, the JSON configuration files are not needed.

 There are two options to provide the data: Pushing the data (option A) or pulling the data (option B).
 In the case of option A, a data node is running on a server of the data provider.
 It regularly accesses the data files and sends them to HyMeDES EnviroNet.
 In option B, HyMeDES EnviroNet accesses a server of the data provider and pulls data files from it.